aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-ms-word-97-2003-formats/_index.md

 ﻿---
-title: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format
+title: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format – Aspose.Words for .NET
+articleTitle: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format
+linktitle: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format
 description: "Aspose.Words for .NET allows you to work with various features supported when saving to DOC – Word 97-2003 format."
 type: docs
 weight: 110